Narwallets/narwallets-extension/API-design.md

 ## Vision

 Assumptions:
-1) We want to support static-server single-page decentralized-web-apps: SPA DApps, that can be served from IPFS or siasky.
+1) We want to support static-server single-page web-apps: SPA Web Apps, that can be served from IPFS or siasky.
 Also we want to preserve the SPA state (avoid  navigating out of the site), that's why this is a chrome/chromium extension wallet.

 2) Our "model-user" is not an expert.
 Our user doesn't want to have to acquire deep knowledge of the underlying technologies to use the application.
 For example, even if EIP712 is a huge improvement, in the eyes of our hypothetical user, the before and after of EIP721 are unreadable